emergingtechstrust/emergingtechstrust/_posts/2019-01-02-interviewing-jyotsna-gupta.md

            class="center-image"
            %}

-Continuing with the [Gophercon India 2019](https://gopherconindia.com/#speakers) speaker's interview, today we are publishing the interview conversation happened between [Satish](https://twitter.com/IndianGuru/) and [Jyotsna](https://jyotsna17gupta.github.io/)
+Continuing with the [Gophercon India 2019](https://gopherconindia.com/#speakers) speaker's interview, today we are publishing the interview conversation happened with [Jyotsna](https://jyotsna17gupta.github.io/).

 ### About Speaker